alperenozlu/rainmeter-todo/README.md

   - WHITE_COLOR : Task text color
   - OPAQUE_WHITE_COLOR : Completed text color
   - TRASH_LIMIT : By default, the trash bin keeps the last 10 deleted tasks.
 You can change this limit.
 - You can't delete the recurring tasks.
+It's not a bug it's a feature

+## Next Version [1.0.2]

+I plan to add the following features in future versions of the program.

+- Interface for color settings
+- Code Optimization